Four main negotiating scenarios appear on the horizon at the beginning of 2018.

-Indeed some in the Labour Party project that an EEA arrangement, with some tweaking to FOM, to the Fisheries policy, and across other limited areas, is where the UK will, and should end up; and that end-point could then be sold as the least economically damaging option, both still honouring the brexit vote and responding to connected primary immigration concerns in leave voting Labour voting constituencies.
+Indeed some in the Labour Party project that an EEA arrangement, with some tweaking to FOM, to the Fisheries policy, and across other limited areas, is where the UK will, and should end up; and that end-point could then be sold as the least economically damaging option, while still still honouring the Brexit vote and responding to connected primary immigration concerns across leave voting Labour voting constituencies.

-A de facto UK CU membership could possibly be then yanked onto UK EEA membership, as part of a permanent or indefinite post-brexit UK-EU deal, in place of a long-term 2019 transitional or ‘implementation’ arrangement, which remains current UK policy.
+A de facto UK CU membership could possibly be then yanked onto UK EEA membership, as part of a permanent or indefinite post-brexit UK-EU deal, in place of a long-term 2019 transitional or ‘implementation’ arrangement.
+Ths remains current UK policy.

-The prospect of the UK being able to tweak FOM provisions is doubtful and uncertain, although the Cameron temporary brake proposal could possibly be resurrected.
+The UK being able to tweak FOM provisions is a doubtful and uncertain proposition, although the Cameron temporary brake proposal could possibly be resurrected.

 And, of course, the negotiations are being conducted by the May government, not the Labour opposition.
 The prime minister is pushed to placate the hard brexit demands of a significant segment of Conservative MP’s, who will not hesitate to push for a disorderly brexit if the alternative that is offered appears to be, in effect, continuing practical adherence to EU requirements and processes, albeit outside full membership.